 Hackolade supports the reverse engineer of different types of data sources found in the menu on the left.

-- a JSON or YAML document: conversion of a basic JSON document into a Hackolade collection schema
+- a JSON or YAML document: conversion of a basic JSON or YAML document into a Hackolade collection schema

-- a JSON Schema: conversion of a JSON Schema file into a Hackolade collection schema
+- a JSON Schema or YAML Schema: conversion of a JSON Schema file into a Hackolade collection schema

-- a Data Definition Language file (DDL): from Oracle, Microsoft SQL Server, MySQL, PostgreSQL, Hadoop Hive
+- a Data Definition Language file (DDL): from Oracle, Microsoft SQL Server, MySQL, PostgreSQL, Hadoop Hive, Snowflake, Teradata

 - an XSD schema file from another ER tool, such as erwin, ER/Studio, PowerDesigner, or other